Bashorun407/alx-system_engineering-devops/README.md

 16. What's next? -> Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

-This README file was updated today 5th November 2022. a new directory was added to this repository...command_line challenge
+This README file was updated today 5th November 2022. a new directory was added to this repository...command_line challenge...for some reason I am yet to understand, the new directory does not 'open' as other directories in the repository